ziyaboraEsmer/lvgl_editor/README.md

 # LVGL's UI Editor

 This repository contains public content related to the LVGL Editor.
+The current version is `v0.2.0-rc1`. v0.2 will be released in a few weeks.

 ## Introduction